afneville/docs/dev/haskell.md

 Haskell is a piece of code which returns or _yields_ a value.
 All computation in Haskell is conducted by evaluating these expressions.
 Every expression in Haskell has an associated type.
-Whilst _strict_, the type of a value or expression may be inferred by the compiler; Haskell code need not be explicitly typed.
+Whilst _strict_, the Haskell compiler is able to infer the type of a value or expression and consequently Haskell code need not be explicitly typed.

 # Functions & Syntactic Features